kalondepeace/Celo-Faucet/README.md

 #### Learning Objective

 - [x] Learn how to write smart contracts in Solidity with the Remix IDE.
-- [xWrite a smart contract for a token faucet.
+- [x] Write a smart contract for a token faucet.
 - [x] Deploy your smart contract to the Celo blockchain.

 In this tutorial, you will build the following smart contract: [Faucet.sol](./contract/faucet.sol)